 Helmholtz then delivers the second of his two beautiful passages in Brave New World: "I feel as though I were just beginning to have something to write about.
 As though I were beginning to be able to use that power I feel I've got inside me—that extra, latent power.
 Something seems to be coming to me."
-We suggest you go compare this to his passage in Chapter Four, Part Two.
+We suggest you go compare this to his passage in Chapter 4: Part 2.

 When Helmholtz and John get together, it's clear that they are kindred spirits.
 And that Bernard is jealous.
 So to deal with it, he takes some more soma.

-On their third time together, Helmholtz reads his lines to John.
+During their third time together, Helmholtz reads his lines to John.
 But John responds with, "Listen to this" and brings out his old, tattered Shakespeare book.

 Fortunately, Helmholtz isn't easily discouraged.
 He's way into the poetry John reads, which happens to be "The Phoenix and the Turtle," one of Shakespeare's poems.

 While Helmholtz and John are sharing a moment, Bernard, quite high, interrupts with: "Orgy-porgy!"
-This becomes a running gig: every time Helmholtz and John get together to read Shakespeare, Bernard sits around and interjects "Orgy-porgy!" to irritate them.
+This becomes a running gag: every time Helmholtz and John get together to read Shakespeare, Bernard sits around and interjects "Orgy-porgy!" to irritate them.
 Finally, Helmholtz tells him if he does it again he'll kick him out.

 So one day they're hanging out and reading Romeo and Juliet.
 John secretly imagines himself as Romeo and Lenina as Juliet.
-Helmholtz, meanwhile, is enticed by the language but doesn't understand the subject matter – how can someone get so worked up over a girl?
+Helmholtz, meanwhile, is enticed by the language but doesn't understand the subject matter—how can someone get so worked up over a girl?